Data Protection Policy F&Qs

 • Reassure individuals that their personal data is processed in accordance with the Data Protection Policy, which stipulate that their personal data is at all times secure safe from unauthorised access, alteration, misuse or loss;

-• Ensure that other organisations with which University data shares personal data also meet compliance requirements;
+• Ensure that other organisations with which Institute data shares personal data also meet compliance requirements;

 • Guarantee that any existing or future system implemented by EBU to process personal data is assessed to determine whether it represents any risk to individuals’ personal data and whether it involves appropriate technical and organisational measures;

-• Ensure that University staff members contact the Data Protection Officer in a timely manner regarding any issues related to the protection of personal data; and
+• Ensure that Institute staff members contact the Data Protection Officer in a timely manner regarding any issues related to the protection of personal data; and

-• Ensure that University staff members document the processing of personal data in order to guarantee compliance with the Data Protection Rules
+• Ensure that Institute staff members document the processing of personal data in order to guarantee compliance with the Data Protection Rules

 The Data Protection Policy applies to all personal data and any associated sensitive data, regardless of format (electronic, paper, audiovisual, etc.), collected and processed by EBU in the conduct of its research, learning and administrative activities within the central administration, faculties and interdisciplinary centres.